MProuts/cheat-sheets/javascript/variables_and_scope.md

             is removed from the context chain
 ## Scope
 - **Variable lookups**: Variable lookups work from the *inside-out* and **not** the *outside-in*.
-    - variables from outer contexts are available to inner contexts because the interpreter searches through the entire context chain on variable lookups (see above)
-    - variables from inner context are not available to outer contexts because contexts are removed from the context chain after a function is finished executing (see above)
+    - Variables from inner contexts are not available to outer contexts because contexts are removed from the context chain after a function is finished executing \(see above\)
+    - Variables from outer contexts are available to inner contexts because the interpreter searches through the entire context chain on variable lookups
+      \(see above\)
+- **Lexical Scope**:
+    - The second item above is sometimes referred to as 'lexical scope' in Javascript, but it's actually a specific implementation of lexical scope.
+    - Lexical scope just means that a variable's scope is determined (in some way) by its location in source code, rather than the state of the callstack at runtime.
+    - Most modern programming languages use lexical scope -- e.g. Ruby uses lexical scope, but implements it differently.
 - **Closures**: when a function is defined within an another function and a reference to the inner function remains after the outer function finishes executing (either because the inner function is returned to the caller, or